Your J-1 Program Purpose

 Identity Theft: Keep your SSN card safe and beware of identity theft, which is when someone uses “your personal information to open accounts, file taxes, or make purchases”.

 Choosing a Bank: Consider the location of branch offices and automatic teller machines (ATMs) when selecting a bank.
-Sometime you are charged a fee to use an ATM at a location other than your bank branch.
+Sometimes you are charged a fee to use an ATM at a location other than your bank branch.
 Inquire about fees charged to you since they vary from bank to bank.
 Sometimes a bank may waive the fee if you arrange direct deposits with them.

 Debit Cards: Most banks issue a debit card with the opening of a checking account.
 When you use a debit card, the money is directly taken from your bank account.
 Most businesses accept debit cards.
 You may be limited to a certain amount of daily cash withdrawals.